fresh-Blood/Calculator_MacCopy/README.md

 # Calculator_100%Mac'sCopy
-and even better in action animations evrything works fine if you shall notice errors - please let me know
+And even better in action animations,everything works fine.
+If you shall notice errors - please let me know